 It revealed Liverpool came top for the numbers of alcohol-related conditions treated in hospital.

-Across England such admissions have increased by 879 a day since 2006.'National problem'
+Across England such admissions have increased by 879 a day since 2006.

 The observatory based in Liverpool John Moores University based their findings on updating the 2011 Local Alcohol Profiles for England (LAPE), first released in May.